Palouse Falls Dawn

 Palouse Falls in eastern Washington State is a spectacular waterfall that plummets 200 feet into a huge natural amphitheater.
-The afternoon before I took this photograph, I scouted locations for sunrise photographs the next morning and set up my tent in Palouse Falls State Park.
+The afternoon before I took this photograph, I scouted locations for sunrise photographs the next morning and set up my tent in Palouse Falls State Park (back when camping was still allowed there).
 The next morning before sunrise I went to the several photo locations I had hoped to take photos and realized that none of them were decent compositions at dawn.
-So as the rising sun was nearing the horizon, I scrambled along the edge of the canyon to find a better location.
+So as the rising sun was nearing the horizon, I scrambled to find a better location.
 I found this viewpoint beyond where I had scouted before.
 I had enough time to set up my camera and fire off two series of manually bracketed exposures, one series for the waterfall and much darker ground, and a second for the much brighter sky.
 I knew from experience that the contrast between the ground and sky was too great to process well from one exposure, and that I needed to bracket widely to later choose two exposures I could process well and blend.
 The sky exposure was f22 at 0.6 seconds, 100 ISO.
 The ground exposure was f20 at 6 seconds, ISO 100.
 I used a 6 second exposure to blur the waterfall.
+I used a 14 mm Samyang lens to capture the expanse from the deep foreground canyon to the high clouds.